djjay0131/HR-Cache/README.md

 ./executables/hr [args]
 ```

 Replace `[args]` with the appropriate arguments for the simulation.
 The `--file-path` argument is required and specifies the path to the file to use for the simulation.
-To get paper results run as below:
+To get paper results run as below with appropriate file and cache size:

 ```bashe
 ./executables/hr --file-path=inputs/wiki2018.tr --cache-size=68719476736